menteora/react-next-blog/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Tailwind CSS

+Tailwind CSS v4 is enabled using the `@tailwindcss/postcss` plugin.
+Global theme variables are defined in `app/globals.css` as standard CSS variables and mirror the palette in `tailwind.config.js`.
+If you update the palette, update these variables as well.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: